chriseidhof/chriseidhofnl/site/posts/view-representable.md

 }
 ```

-For the coordinator, there is a nice technique to pass in all properties of `HybridMap` directly (this is especially useful when you have more than one property).
+For the coordinator, there is a nice technique to pass in all properties of `HybridMap` directly (this is especially useful when we have more than one property).
 You can simply pass a copy of `self`, as `HybridMap` is a struct:

 ```swift
 // ...